Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a rising third-year undergraduate student at the University of Chicago studying Computer Science, Mathematics, and Statistics.
+I am a rising third-year undergraduate student at the University of Chicago studying Computer Science and Mathematics.
 Currently, I am working with Prof. Junchen Jiang as a research assistant on video analytics and networked systems.
 Last summer, I worked with Dr. Mark Hereld as a summer research intern at the Mathematics and Computer Science Division of Argonne National Laboratory on system design for large-scale digitalization of insect specimens.<br />

 I am actively looking for a software engineering internship or a research internship (in systems and networking) position for summer 2021.